Best Times to Visit Copenhagen, Denmark

 What's the best time of year to visit Copenhagen for pleasant weather and fewer crowds?

 Shoulder seasons—April-May and September-October—offer a sweet spot.
-You'll find comfortable temperatures, fewer throngs of tourists than the peak summer months, and often lower prices on flights and accommodation.
-Plus, the city's vibrant atmosphere remains, with plenty of outdoor events and activities.
+You'll enjoy milder temperatures, fewer throngs of tourists than the peak summer months, and potentially lower prices on flights and accommodation.
+Plus, the city's vibrant atmosphere remains, with plenty of outdoor events and activities still happening.

 How easy is it to navigate Copenhagen without knowing Danish?

-Copenhagen is incredibly international!
-English is widely spoken, especially in tourist areas and businesses.
-Public transportation is efficient and easy to understand with clear signage in English.
-Downloading a translation app is helpful for menus or smaller signs, but it's not essential for getting around.
+Copenhagen is incredibly international; English is widely spoken, especially in tourist areas and businesses.
+Public transportation is efficient and easy to understand, with clear signage in English.
+Downloading a translation app is always a good idea, but you'll find getting around and communicating quite straightforward.

 What are some unique cultural customs I should be aware of when visiting Copenhagen?